suthaharan/dockerMySQLPhpNodejs/README.md

 # PHP+nginx+MySQL+PHPMyAdmin for Laravel on Docker (2024)
 In this guide, we’ll use Docker Compose to containerize a Laravel application for development.
 When you’re finished, you’ll have a demo Laravel application running:

-* An app service running PHP8.0-FPM;
+* An app service running PHP8.0-FPM; (use PHP8.2-FPM for Laravel 10 deployment)
 * A db service running MySQL 8.0;
 * An nginx service that uses the app service to parse PHP code before serving the Laravel application to the final user.